 Assistance for Unoccupancy

-For existing clients and policy sections, we have made the following concessions, when applying the terms and conditions of our unoccupancy exclusions:
+For existing clients, we have made the following concessions, when applying the terms and conditions of our unoccupancy exclusions:

-- Where an insured has placed their business into “hibernation” (as that term is defined below), we will consider the premises to be occupied.
+- Where an insured or their tenant(s) has placed their business into “hibernation” (as that term is defined below), we will consider the premises to be occupied.
 They will therefore not be subject to the terms, conditions and restrictions of our unoccupancy clauses contained within the General Exclusions of our Business Insurance policies.
-This also applies to property owners, who have had some or all businesses within their insured building placed into “hibernation”.
+This also applies to property owners, who have had the businesses within their insured building placed into “hibernation”.

 - Where a property is unoccupied, but is outside the scope of what we consider to be in “hibernation”, the standard unoccupancy exclusion in the policy wording is extended to 120 days.
 We understand that decisions about the future of a business are difficult to make and the insured may initially decide to hibernate the business, but may subsequently decide not to reopen the business.
-In those cases, we want to assure you that the 120 days unoccupancy period will only start from the day the insured makes the decision that the closure will be permanent.
+In those cases, we want to assure you that the 120 days unoccupancy period will only start from the day the insured risk no longer meets the definition of hibernation.

 - Any unoccupied property that does not fall into these categories, is subject to our normal unoccupancy exclusions.